dbRaevn/covid19/pandemic/Datasources.md

 14. Totals since 15th December 2021
 15. Report includes breakdowns of deaths by age and sex, state, detail of cause
 16. Some information requires accessing raw data tables
+17. TAS only provides new admissions for hospital and ICU, not in-Hospital and in-ICU numbers

 **Changelog:**